 Stovetop candied pecans are a quick and easy treat made with just four ingredients.
-Pecans are coated in a brown sugar and cinnamon candy coating.
+Whole roasted pecans are coated in a brown sugar and cinnamon candy coating.

 You'll love this recipe for candied pecans because it's quick, simple, and makes a delicious treat!
-They are made by mixing pecans in a sweet coating made of sugar and cinnamon on the stovetop.
+Candied pecans are made by mixing whole roasted pecans in a sweet coating made of brown sugar and cinnamon on the stovetop.

 Many candied pecan recipes use egg whites to coat the pecans.
-This recipe is egg-free, making them vegan friendly.
+This recipe is egg-free and vegan friendly, making it the perfect addition to your next holiday appetizer table for a crowd.

-Use stovetop candied pecans on your next charcuterie board, as a finger food on an appetizer table, or as a salad topping.
-Perfect for Thanksgiving and Christmas snacking!
+Use stovetop candied pecans on your next charcuterie board, as a finger food at a party, or as a salad topping.
+They're especially popular on Thanksgiving and Christmas snacking!

 Ingredients and substitutions